pyOpenSci/python-package-guide/tutorials/add-license-coc.md

 (add-coc)=
 ## Add a CODE_OF_CONDUCT file to your repo

-Now that you have added a LICENSE to your project, you are ready to add a `CODE_OF_CONDUCT`.
+Now that you have added a LICENSE to your project, you are ready to add a file called `CODE_OF_CONDUCT.md` to your package directory.
 A `CODE_OF_CONDUCT` file is critical to supporting your community as it grows.
 The `CODE_OF_CONDUCT`:

 1. Establishes guidelines for how users and contributors interact with each other and you in your software repository.
 2. Identifies negative behaviors that you don't want in your interactions.

-You can use your code of conduct tool that can be referenced when moderating challenging conversations.
+You can use your code of conduct as a tool that can be referenced when moderating challenging conversations.

 If you are unsure of what language to add to your `CODE_OF_CONDUCT` file, we suggest that you adopt the [contributor covenant language](https://www.contributor-covenant.org/version/2/1/code_of_conduct/) as a starting place.